 President of Donetsk in Transnsitria

 This brings us to the Donetsk People’s Republic, and the Luhansk People’s Republic.
-Formerly and briefly we would have recognized them, but as they have been annexed by Russia this is a moot point.
-This leaves Somaliland as the only thoroughbred unrecognized state in the world.
+Formerly and briefly we would have recognised them, but as they have been annexed by Russia this is a moot point.
+This leaves Somaliland as the only thoroughbred unrecognised state in the world.

 And the bonus round:

-The Sovereign Military Order of Malta is internationally recognized as a sovereign entity.
+The Sovereign Military Order of Malta is internationally recognised as a sovereign entity.
 They lack only one thing generally required to be a country, and that’s land.